yokurin/RxSwift-MVVM-iOS/README.md

 ## License

-RxSwiftVIPER is available under the MIT license.
+RxSwiftMVVM is available under the MIT license.
 See the LICENSE file for more info.